mozilla/kitsune/docs/osumo.rst

 `TF-IDF <http://en.wikipedia.org/wiki/Tf%E2%80%93idf>`_.
 TFIDF is an algorithm that scores the importance of each word in an article given a corpus of many articles.
 It effectively extracts the most important words in any article.
-For us, we multiple the scores for the terms of the title by 1.2, effectively weighting it more than the summary.
+For us, we multiply the scores for the terms of the title by 1.2, effectively weighting it more than the summary.

 For each search term, we go through the index and finds the list of document